Fix SD Card Not Showing Up Error

 1. Download and install Disk Drill.

-2. Select your SD card from the list of devices in Disk Drill.
-Next, click Search for lost data.Scanning the SD card with Disk Drill.
+3. Select your SD card from the list of devices, then click Byte-to-byte Backup.Backing up the SD card.

 Disk Drill can also be used for recovering deleted files from SD cards, so it’s a good application to keep around for any future data loss situations you may find yourself in.
 Now that all your files are safe, it’s time to fix your SD card.